jboynyc/textnets/docs/tutorial.rst

    tn = Textnet(corpus.tokenized(), min_docs=1)

-We're using `tokenized` with all defaults, so **textnets** is removing stop words, applying stemming, and removing punctuation marks and numbers.
+We're using `tokenized` with all defaults, so **textnets** is removing stop words, applying stemming, and removing punctuation marks, numbers, URLs and the like.
 However, we're overriding the default setting for ``min_docs``, opting to keep even words that appear in only one document (i.e., newspaper headline).

 Let's take a look: